devGod1994/brickellpaymentgateway-plugin/README.txt

 * Fix problem with Paii attempted to be loaded after removal.

 = 4.4.3 =
-* Only make transaction status checks on orders with _transaction_id AND payment methods 'pensopay', 'mobilepay' and 'viabill'
+* Only make transaction status checks on orders with _transaction_id AND payment methods 'BrickellPay', 'mobilepay' and 'viabill'
 * Remove Paii gateway instance

 = 4.4.2 =